-Florida does not have a statutory cap, meaning that there is no limit to the dollar amount a motorcycle accident victim can pursue through a lawsuit.
-To minimize your possible financial obligation, you may want to work with a car accident lawyer.
+Florida does not have a statutory cap, meaning there is no limit to the dollar amount a motorcycle accident victim can pursue through a lawsuit.
+To minimize your possible financial obligation, you may want to work with a motorcycle accident lawyer.

-If you hit a motorcyclist, we understand what a frightening experience it must have been.
+If you hit a motorcyclist, your lawyer understands what a frightening experience it must have been.
 Depending on your situation, you could be facing liability for an unforeseeable accident.

 - Investigate the details of the accident

 - Work with the insurance company on a settlement agreement

 - Protect your rights in court, if necessary